Jackson Hole “Labor Markets in Transition: Demographics, Productivity, and Macroeconomic Policy."

 About the Jackson Hole Economic Policy Symposium

 Learn more about the event below or view a timeline highlighting important moments in the symposium's history.
-The 2025 Economic Policy Symposium, "Labor Markets in Transition: Demographics, Productivity, and Macroeconomic Policy," will take place Aug.
-21-23.
+The 2025 Economic Policy Symposium, titled "Labor Markets in Transition: Demographics, Productivity, and Macroeconomic Policy," will take place from August 21 to 23.

-To foster the open discussion the symposium is known for, attendees are selected based on each year’s topic.
-In a typical year, around 120 people attend.
-Attendees consist of:
+To foster the open discussion that the symposium is known for, attendees are selected based on each year’s topic.
+Typically, around 120 people attend.
+The attendees include:

 Central bankers